-A student who is dismissed due to non-registration may appeal the dismissal during a 30-day period following the end of the semester of non-registration.
+A student who is dismissed due to non-registration may appeal the dismissal during a period following the end of the semester of non-registration.
+Instructions on the appeal process will be included in the dismissal letter from the Graduate School.
 If the student does not appeal or if the appeal is denied, and the student wishes to continue in the Graduate School, the student must reapply for admission.